And proper dieting does NOT simply mean “Eat less of everything!” You cannot starve yourself healthy!

 But it’s like a fire extinguisher; it’s only as useful as your ability to put it into action!

 The usual related discussion has to do with exercise.
 People often try to become fit in less than a day, by cramming physical exercise.
-This works about as well as trying to sleep-cram (and then stay awake for four days straight), or holding your breath too long.
+This works about as well as trying to sleep-cram (and then staying awake for four days straight), or holding your breath too long.

 Seriously, who tries bathing ten times in advance to save time later?